Skip to main content

 Purchase intents & authorisation

 • IPA — Intelligent Purchase Authorisation.
 An ongoing, scope-bound authorisation for an agent to execute purchases across a time window.
+The wire primitive that powers an Errand.
 IPA guide

 • Nonce — The monotonically increasing per-wallet counter on a PINT, used for replay prevention.
 Nonces

 • PINT — Purchase Intent.
 An EIP-712 signed message authorising specific scopes and actions.
+The wire artifact a Stamped Mandate is delivered as (header x-sumvin-pint-token).
 Purchase Intents

 • Revocation — Invalidating a PINT and every JWT issued against it before their natural expiry.
 Revocation